Albert Russo

-Albert Russo (born 26 February 1943) is a Belgian bilingual (English and French) author of novels, short stories, essays and poems, as well as a photographer.
+Albert Russo (born 26 February 1943) was a Belgian bilingual (English and French) author of novels, short stories, essays and poems, as well as a photographer.
 His main themes are fighting racism of all stripes, and defending individual and collective rights, including ethnic, religious and gender rights.

 Early life and education

 Son of an Italian Sephardic father, born in Rhodes, and of a British mother who grew up in Rhodesia, he lived with his family in Congo, Ruanda-Urundi, Rhodesia and traveled to South Africa during 17 years.
 After graduating from high school in Bujumbura, at the Athénée Interracial, learning four languages, French, English, Dutch and German, with a knowledge of vernacular Swahili, he pursues his studies at New York University, getting a Bachelor of Science degree in Business Administration, in 1964, minoring in psychology and economics.
 This is when he started writing his poems in English.
 In 1965 he spent a year in Heidelberg and obtained a degree in German culture and literature at Collegium Palatinum.
 That same year he settled in Milan (Italy) where he continued to write while working with his father in the family import-export firm.